Jun 30, 2020 Jambo

 • Stakeholder commitments

-• Dashboard: The dashboard should offer helpful analytics and be organized to ensure that you and your team can quickly view metrics that illustrate important project insights like risk profiles for stakeholder issues or the top communication tactics being used to contact stakeholders.
+• Dashboard: The dashboard should offer helpful analytics and be organized so that you and your team can quickly view metrics that illustrate important project insights, such as risk profiles for stakeholder issues or the top communication tactics being used to contact stakeholders.

 • Reports: Look for an SRM that can run a variety of reports.
-Insights gained from reporting capabilities are essential to the effective management of your stakeholder information.
+Insights gained from reporting capabilities are essential to effectively managing your stakeholder information.
 You need to be able to report on stakeholders, issues, commitments, the history of engagement, and more.
-Also, if you ever need to produce a report that illustrates the entire history of engagement that occurred, be sure your SRM can handle this type of report in a format that is easy to understand.
+Also, if you ever need to produce a report that illustrates the entire history of engagement that occurred, be sure your SRM can handle this type of report in an easy-to-understand format.

-Keeping your team on task and updated is a critical part of running a successful stakeholder engagement program.
+Keeping your team on task and updated is critical to running a successful stakeholder engagement program.

 User-friendly SRM software made with collaboration in mind will make it easy to understand who your team is talking to, how they have been engaging and what has been said or promised without having to send an email to find out.

-• Cloud-based software: An effective SRM needs to be cloud-based so it can be accessed on-demand anywhere in the world with internet access.
-Information is stored in a secure, centralized ‘cloud’ system so updates can be made over mobile devices and changes are virtually instant so you and your team don't have to wait until you're in the office to log a communication record and those in the office can see the updates in real-time.
+• Cloud-based software: An effective SRM needs to be cloud-based so it can be accessed on demand anywhere in the world with internet access.
+Information is stored in a secure, centralized ‘'loud' system, so updates can be made over mobile devices.
+Changes are virtually instant, so you and your team don't have to wait until you're in the office to log a communication record, and those in the office can see the updates in real time.

 • Tasks: Look for an SRM that allows you to assign tasks to your team to help keep everyone on the same page.
-Additionally, look for an SRM that gives you the ability to see when tasks are completed to allow for better team transparency and accountability.
+Additionally, look for an SRM that allows you to see when tasks are completed to improve team transparency and accountability.

 The right SRM should be ready to meet most of your organization's needs.
-You may have some unique needs that aren’t currently solved with software (remember, no software is going to be the absolute perfect fit).
-Something to consider when choosing an SRM vendor is to find out if the software is scalable to grow with you and if the vendor is actively updating the current software offering.
+However, you may have some unique needs that aren't currently solved with software (remember, no software will be the perfect fit).
+When choosing an SRM vendor, consider whether the software is scalable to grow with you and whether the vendor is actively updating the current software offering.

-Does the SRM vendor explain (on the website or during the demo) how its software helps meet your industry’s needs or challenges?
-Do they seem like they are innovative and open to your input regarding feature updates or development?
+Does the SRM vendor explain (on the website or during the demo) how its software helps meet your industry's needs or challenges?
+Do they seem innovative and open to your input regarding feature updates or development?

-• Scalability: Will the software be able to handle the number of users you need to have access?
+• Scalability: Will the software handle the number of users you need to have access to?
 Can you increase the number of users or projects during your subscription term?
 Make sure the SRM can grow as you do.

 • Updates: Some SRMs never change or get updated.
-Stakeholder engagement is a growing and changing industry so make sure to find out if your SRM vendor is continually updating its software with new features that align with increasing engagement expectations.
+Stakeholder engagement is a growing and evolving industry, so find out if your SRM vendor is continually updating its software with new features that align with increasing engagement expectations.
 Ask how often they plan on rolling out new releases so you can set your expectations accordingly.

-• Product Roadmap: Is there a vision for the product in the future?
-Are users able to submit ideas for new features?
+• Product roadmap: Is there a vision for the product's future?
+Can users submit ideas for new features?

-In stakeholder engagement, there are inevitable risks that can potentially affect your project and your organization's success.
+In stakeholder engagement, inevitable risks can potentially affect your project and your organization's success.

 Risk 1

-• Information managementThere is the risk of losing data when staff have no central storage system or if they move on from your project or organization.
-Data stored in different places like personal desktops, USB’s, notebooks or emails leads to data gaps and inconsistent records.
+• Information managementThere is a risk of losing data when staff have no central storage system or if they move on from your project or organization.
+Data stored in different places, such as personal desktops, USB drives, or emails, leads to data gaps and inconsistent records.

 What to look for:

 • A cloud-based SRM so all your data is saved in one accessible and searchable location.
-Ask the SRM vendor if you will still have access to a user’s data even if their user account is removed.
+Ask the SRM vendor if you can still access a user's data even if their user account is removed.

 Risk 2